Best Life Insurance Companies for 2020

 So far we’ve talked about your needs and how to find the best life insurance company for you and your family.

-This makes some people ask: How can life insurance afford to pay millions of dollars in death benefits?
+This makes some people ask: How can life insurance afford to pay millions of dollars in benefits?
 How can they keep making money and offering policies?

 Not all life insurance companies make a profit.
 A company with the word “mutual” in its name may divide profits among policyholders.